Louis-C7/Louis-C7/README.md

-📟 Currently focused on machine learning in the advertising domain
+📟 Currently working in the field of Machine Learning for Online Advertising

-📱 Former owner of the `react-native-openharmony-third-party-library` organization
+📱 Former owner of the [react-native-openharmony-third-party-library](https://github.com/react-native-oh-library) organization

 📫 How to reach me: chenlixi7@outlook.com